This post may contain affiliate links. See our affiliate disclaimer here.

 - “Why would you even consider renting your RV?
 It’s such a big risk!”

-To which I want to respond in one simple way: You spend hundreds of thousands of dollars in insurance in your lifetime so that when bad stuff happens, you don’t have to worry.
+I want to respond in one simple way: You spend hundreds of thousands of dollars in insurance in your life so that when bad stuff happens, you don’t have to worry.
 Why on earth are you wasting your time worrying now, before anything bad has happened at all?

 Worry is interest paid on trouble before it is due.